kjpye/P6-Geo-Coordinates-UTM/README.md

 zero at the equator and increase northward.
 In the Southern Hemisphere, Northings start at 10 million at the equator, and decrease southward.
 You must know which hemisphere and zone you are in to interpret your location globally.
-Distortion of scale, distance, direction and area increase away from the central meridian.
+Distortion of scale, distance and area increase away from the central meridian.

 UTM projection is used to define horizontal positions world-wide by dividing the surface of the Earth into 6 degree zones, each mapped by